-The site was well chosen by Johannes Klock for the advantages of fur trading and for defence.
+The site was well chosen by Johannes Klock for the advantages of fur trading and for defense.
 A spring in the cellar provided fresh water.
-A sheltered cove provided safe anchorage for the trading bateaux that piled the river.
-The walls of native limestone over two foot thick.
-Through the walls of Fort Klock we can find loopholes, tangible evidence of what life on the American frontier in the Mohawk Valley was really like.
+A sheltered cove provided safe anchorage for the trading bateau that plied the river.
+The walls of native limestone are over two foot thick.
+Through the walls of Fort Klock we can find loopholes (gun ports), tangible evidence of what life on the American frontier in the Mohawk Valley was really like.
 Behind these stout walls the struggles for life, liberty and freedom helped shape a new nation.
 The very concept of self government was unknown to the people of the world at that time.

-Fort Klock stands today as a reminder to all who visit her of this fight for freedom and independence.
+Fort Klock stands today as a reminder to all who visit of this fight for freedom and independence.
 Visit the fort and touch the walls, look through the loopholes and listen to the stories of the site interpreters and learn about what life was like in the Mohawk Valley for our ancestors.
 It is our job at Fort Klock to provide educational services and to accurately interpret this wonderful site.

 Willis 'Skip' Barshied John Case

 Joan Kark-Wren Jack Lull